 Autumn is in full swing come November.
 The evenings are longer and the days chillier, but that's no reason to hide inside.
 London has tons of ace events to offer throughout the month.
 The biggie is Bonfire Night and the many glorious firework displays taking place across the city, but once that's over – there's much more.

 We've got Christmas lights starting to illuminate the capital, ice rinks appearing and winter pop-ups popping-up everywhere, serving mercifully warming booze and mulled wine.
 Plus loads of exciting new exhibitions and plays to keep you entertained.
 Here's our pick of the best things to do in London this November.

 RECOMMENDED: The definitive London events calendar

-This is the month when London gets transformed into the sparkliest, blingiest, most festive place on earth with the switching on of Christmas lights all over town.
+November is the month when London gets transformed into the sparkliest, blingiest, most festive place on earth with the switching on of Christmas lights all over town.
 There's nothing like the sparkle of London Christmas lights to give the city an instant festive makeover.
-Plan an outing to gaze upon Christmas lights in London, ahead of a festive spot of ice skating or Christmas shopping, with our guide to all the main lights in London this Christmas here.

 November in London means the beginning of all things festive and, naturally, the opening of major ice rinks around town.
 So whether you dance on ice like Christopher Dean or scramble around like Bambi, the capital's outdoor ice rinks are some of the most magical locations you can visit this season.
 Here's a round-up of all the best London ice skating rinks to twirl around on this year.